mohaseeb/wisture/winiff/parse_rssi_measurements/README.md

 ## Parsing an RSSI measurement file using python
 Below commands shows how to use python to parse, load and plot data from an RSSI measurement file created by the Winiff app.
-The Winiff app create text files with below format (first column is time, second column is RSSI measurements):
+The Winiff app create text files with below format (first column is measurement time, second column is the RSSI value):
 ```text
 145634607014179	-66.0
 145634615740486	-66.0